BrianWeiHaoMa/csvuniondiff/README.md

   --print-prepared      print the prepared df before comparison --save-file-extension SAVE_FILE_EXTENSION
-                        the extension for output files (csv, xlsx, json, xml, or html)
+                        the extension for output files (csv, xlsx, json, xml, or html) -r, --row-counts      use the counts of each unique row in the final result instead
 ```

 1.